Covariance of Scattering Amplitudes from Counting Carefully: On-Shell Connected Functions and Covariant Feynman Rules

 \begin{nalign} a_{i+2,l} &= \sum_{r=1}^{i+2} \frac{\delta^r}{\delta \psi^r} \Gamma[\psi(\phi)] B_{i+2,r}(z_1,\dots z_{i+2}) - \frac{\delta}{\delta \psi}\Gamma[\psi(\phi)] z_{i+2} - (i+1-l)\frac{\delta^2}{\delta \psi^2}\Gamma[\psi(\phi)] z_1z_{i+1}\\ & = \tilde{a}_{i+1} + l b_{i+1} z_1 \end{nalign} where the variables

 and were introduced to simplify the expression.
-In addition to the transformation from the vertices, the propagators in (\ref{Amputated Connected Function Non-Covariant}) contribute a factor of $1/(\frac{\delta^2}{\delta \psi^2}\Gamma[\psi(\phi)]z_1^{2})^{k}$ when transforming.
-Additionally a factor of $(-1)^{k}$ is extracted, since each Feynman rule and propagator contributes a factor of $i$, which has been extracted explicitly.\\
+In addition to the transformation from the vertices, the propagators in (\ref{Amputated Connected Function Non-Covariant}) contribute a factor of $1/(\frac{\delta^2}{\delta \psi^2}\Gamma[\psi(\phi)]z_1^{2})^{k-1}$ when transforming.
+Additionally a factor of $(-1)^{k-1}$ emerges, since each Feynman rule and propagator contributes a factor of $i$, which has been extracted explicitly.

 The variable $a_{n,0}$ is defined differently.
 The contact vertex has all legs on-shell, therefore its transformation behaviors are given by \begin{nalign} a_{n,0} = &\sum_{r=1}^{n} \frac{\delta^r}{\delta \psi^r} \Gamma[\psi(\phi)] B_{n,r}(z_1,\dots z_{n}) - \frac{\delta}{\delta \psi}\Gamma[\psi(\phi)] z_{n} - n\frac{\delta^2}{\delta \psi^2}\Gamma[\psi(\phi)] z_1z_{n-1} \\&= \tilde{a}_{n-1} - b_{n-1} z_1 \end{nalign}